-Certain infectious agents, including viruses, bacteria, and parasites, can cause cancer in infected people or increase the risk that cancer will form.
-Some viruses can disrupt normal controls on cell growth and proliferation.
-They may also increase the chance that a person will be affected by other cancer risk factors, such as UV radiation or substances in tobacco smoke that cause cancer.
-Some viruses, bacteria, and parasites also cause chronic inflammation, which may lead to cancer.
+Certain infectious agents, including viruses, bacteria, and parasites, can cause cancer or increase the risk that cancer will form.
+Some viruses can disrupt signaling that normally keeps cell growth and proliferation in check.
+Also, some infections weaken the immune system, making the body less able to fight off other cancer-causing infections.
+And some viruses, bacteria, and parasites also cause chronic inflammation, which may lead to cancer.

 Most of the viruses that are linked to an increased risk of cancer can be passed from one person to another through blood and/or other body fluids.
-You can lower your risk of infection by getting vaccinated, not having unprotected sex, and not sharing needles.
+As described below, you can lower your risk of infection by getting vaccinated, not having unprotected sex, and not sharing needles.

 Human Papillomaviruses (HPVs)

 Infection with high-risk types of HPV cause nearly all cervical cancers.
 They also cause most anal cancers and many oropharyngeal, vaginal, vulvar, and penile cancers.
 High-risk HPVs spread easily through direct sexual contact, including vaginal, oral, and anal sex.
 Several vaccines have been developed that prevent infection with the types of HPV that cause most HPV-associated cancers.
 In the United States, experts recommend that children be vaccinated at age 11 or 12, but children as young as age 9 and adults as old as 26 can also be vaccinated.

 Cervical cancer screening can be used to detect signs of HPV infections in the cervix.
 Although HPV infections themselves cannot be treated, the cervical abnormalities that these infections can cause over time can be treated.
 For more information, see HPV and Pap Test Results, HPV and Cancer, and the Human Papillomavirus (HPV) Vaccines fact sheet.